Intensified senses deliver heightened performance.

 As a recovering caffeine "addict," my treatment of choice is fresh brewed coffee when forcing myself to avoid rest or even during the second performance of an all-day bout.
 Interestingly, caffeine can be both a trigger and a remedy.
 An encore that spills into a second day is also an excuse for a cup of black java.
 When there are three episodes in one week, two cups of coffee is elevated to my first line of defense.

 If there is an increase in the frequency or intensity of your typical migraines, talk to your doctor.
+He or she may just have this wonderful Migraines and Headaches poster in the office.
 I have compassion for fellow migraineurs, regardless of the specific type.
 How do you stay A Bit More Healthy?
 Let me know in your comments below.

 - Headache. healthcentral.com